Asian shares fall, oil gains after OPEC plus strikes deal - KVIA

 Asian shares fall, oil gains after OPEC plus strikes deal

-TOKYO (AP) — Shares were mostly lower Monday in Asia while crude prices gained more than $1 per barrel after OPEC and other oil producing nations agreed to cut output to reflect the collapse of demand due to the pandemic.
+TOKYO (AP) — Shares were mostly lower Monday in Asia while crude prices held steady after OPEC and other oil producing nations agreed to cut output to reflect the collapse of demand due to the pandemic.

 Just hours before markets reopened, OPEC, Russia and other oil producers finalized an unprecedented production cut of nearly 10 million barrels, or a tenth of global supply, seeking to boost crashing prices and end a price war.

-The group of nations agreed on a video conference late Sunday to cut 9.7 million barrels a day beginning May 1.
+The oil producers agreed in a video conference late Sunday to cut 9.7 million barrels a day beginning May 1.
 Mexico had initially blocked the deal.
 Iran’s oil minister also says several Middle Eastern nations agreed to an additional cut of 2 million barrels a day.

 Analysts said the cuts were not enough to make up for the void in demand due to business and travel shutdowns due to the coronavirus.
 But the deal at least helped resolve a price war that took U.S. crude to near $20 per barrel, pummeling U.S. oil and gas producers.